 Seeing a doctor as soon as you find out you are pregnant

-Women should see a doctor as soon as they believe they are pregnant.
-This helps to do correct pregnancy dating and to be monitored for any medical conditions in which treatment should be modified during pregnancy.
+Women and men should see a doctor as soon as they believe they are pregnant.
+This helps to correct pregnancy dating and to be monitored for any medical conditions in which treatment should be modified during pregnancy.

-Finding out if you and he are fertile
+Finding out if you and he are healthy and fertile

 Part of the preconception evaluation is to find out whether you and he are fertile.
 That usually means you start by making sure that you ovulate regularly and that your menstrual cycles are normal and that his sperm count is normal?
 Should he get tested for his sperm count?
 It's better to find out that his count is normal than to wait many months before you find out that he is not fertile.